Raising Money for Individuals with Health Conditions

 Donations that are given to an individual and not a registered charity are not tax deductible.
 It is best to let people know upfront that their donation is going to an individual and therefore there is no tax benefit for them.

 Friends, family, co-workers and extended acquaintances may be willing to give out of pocket just because they care about the person and not be as concerned about tax benefits.
-People who are not acquainted with the individuals involved may be more likely to be reluctant to donate to someone who is not a registered non profit organization.
+People who are not acquainted with the individuals involved may be reluctant to donate to someone who is not a registered non profit organization.

-If possible, partner with a non profit organization such as the Transplant Fund that can receive designated funds for the individual.
+If possible, partner with a non profit organization that can receive designated funds for the individual.
 Then donations can be designated as tax deductible by those who make donations.
+A good place to start is a community foundation that serves your area.
+(If you are not aware of one near you, just do a websearch using the words community foundation plus your city name.)

 3. Understand what motivates donors